Claiming For An Incorrect Prescription

 You could also receive the wrong medication if your pharmacist gives you a medication that doesn’t match up with the script written by your GP.
 There are specific standards that your pharmacist must follow to adhere to health and safety guidelines.
 This could happen because of medicine being incorrectly labelled or they could simply be careless and they could’ve given you the wrong medication.
 If you have suffered from medical negligence, either because of the fault of your GP or pharmacist, you could claim compensation as a result.

-There is usually a three-year time limit on claiming for incorrect prescription compensation cases.
+There is usually a three-year time limit on claiming incorrect prescription compensation cases.
 This time limit will begin from the date that your initial prescription was issued or when it was dispensed if the issue occurred at this stage in the process.
-To find out whether or not you can claim compensation for your incorrect prescription claim, contact Jefferies Solicitors.
+To find out whether or not you can claim compensation for your incorrect prescription claim, contact us.

 Consequences Of Incorrect Prescriptions